CryptozombiesHQ/cryptozombie-lessons/3/10-savinggasview.md

       }
 ---

+Awesome!
+Now we have some special abilities for higher-level zombies, to give our owners an incentive to level them up.
+We can add more of these later if we want to.

-Our DApp should have a function to view a user's zombie army, let's call it `getZombiesByOwner`.
+Let's add one more function: our DApp should have a function to view a user's entire zombie army — let's call it `getZombiesByOwner`.

+This function only needs to read data from the blockchain, so we can make it a `view` function.
+Which brings us to an important topic when talking about gas optimization:

+## View functions don't cost gas

-When talking about gas optimization, and important thing to note is that **`view` functions don't cost any gas** when they're called externally, like from `web3.js`.
+`view` functions don't cost any gas when they're called externally by a user.

 This is because `view` functions don't actually change anything on the blockchain – they only read the data.
 So marking a function with `view` tells `web3.js` that it only needs to query your local Ethereum node to run the function, and it doesn't actually have to create a transaction on the blockchain (which would need to be run on every single node, and cost gas).